ploomber/projects/README.md

 Short and to-the-point examples showing how to use a specific feature.

+1. [`cookbook/dynamic-params`](cookbook/dynamic-params/README.ipynb) Pipeline parameters whose values are computed at runtime.

-1. [`cookbook/grid`](cookbook/grid/README.ipynb) An example showing how to create a grid of tasks to train models with different parameters.
+2. [`cookbook/grid`](cookbook/grid/README.ipynb) An example showing how to create a grid of tasks to train models with different parameters.

+3. [`cookbook/python-load`](cookbook/python-load/README.ipynb) Load pipeline.yaml file in a Python session to customize ininitialization.

-2. [`cookbook/serialization`](cookbook/serialization/README.ipynb) Shows how to use the serializer and unserializer decorators.
+4. [`cookbook/serialization`](cookbook/serialization/README.ipynb) Shows how to use the serializer and unserializer decorators.

-3. [`cookbook/sql-dump`](cookbook/sql-dump/README.ipynb) A minimal example showing how to dump a table from a SQL database.
+5. [`cookbook/sql-dump`](cookbook/sql-dump/README.ipynb) A minimal example showing how to dump a table from a SQL database.

-4. [`cookbook/variable-number-of-products`](cookbook/variable-number-of-products/README.ipynb) Shows how to create tasks whose number of products depends on runtime conditions.
+6. [`cookbook/variable-number-of-products`](cookbook/variable-number-of-products/README.ipynb) Shows how to create tasks whose number of products depends on runtime conditions.

 ### Guides